bgurzick/SBA-307-FINAL/README.md

 In consideration for the user experience, I used complementary colors, contrast, large text, and object spacing to make the website easy to read, scan, and navigate.

 Something I would have liked to included is a fixed header/navigation bar.
-I will definiteyl do this on my next project.
+I will definitely do this on my next project.

 I also had plans to make my "explore the universe" page an infinitely scrolling background.
 With more time, I would have loved to accomplish this feature.